tomsalden/PCAP04/README.md

 # ESP32 firmware for the PCAP04
 This project has been written as part of a Master's Thesis at the [University of Technology in Delft](https://www.tudelft.nl/).
 The thesis is based around a Silicon Carbide MEMS pressure sensor.
 This sensor is a capacitor-based sensor and to read it out, a Capacitor-to-digital converter is necessary.
 The PCAP04 should work really well due to its high accuracy and resolution.
 In addition, because it can measure up to 6 capacitances and compare it to one reference capacitance, it is ideal for multiple sensors in the same envionment.
+A PlatformIO project has been added to this repository for easy deployment of the code.
+This contains the latest code written.

 # Connecting to the PCAP04
 This firmware is written for the ESP32 DevKit-WROOM (available in the Makerspace from the Electrical Engineering Study Association: [Klushok](https://klushok.etv.tudelft.nl/)).